kaaproject/kaa/doc/Tutorials/device-integration/hardware-guides/connect-esp8266-to-kaa-platform/index.md

 **1**.
 Edit the application configuration for the [Endpoint Time Series service (EPTS)][EPTS].
 EPTS is a Kaa platform component that is responsible for transforming raw [data samples][data-sample] into well-structured time series.
-It also stores the timeseries data and provides access API for other services, including the [Web Dashboard][Web Dashboard].
+It also stores the timeseries data and provides access API for other services, including the [Web Dashboard][WD].

 ![Edit EPTS configuration](attach/img/epts-application-config.png)